Taiwan: Economy

-High-tech manufacturing

 Since the 1980s, a number of Taiwan-based technology firms have expanded their reach around the world.
-Computex, a trade fair held annually in Taipei, has rapidly expanded and become an important showcase for the ICT industry globally.

 Taiwan is a key player in the supply chain for advanced chips.
 Taiwan's rise in the key semiconductor industry was largely attributed to Taiwan Semiconductor Manufacturing Co.
 (TSMC) and United Microelectronic Corporation (UMC).
 TSMC was founded 21 February 1987 and as of December 2021 its market capitalization equated to roughly 90% of Taiwan's GDP.
 The company is the 9th largest in the world by market capitalization as well as the world's biggest semiconductor manufacturing company, surpassing Intel and Samsung.
-Its major customers include Qualcomm, Nvidia, Broadcom, Intel, AMD, Apple Inc., Ampere, Microsoft, MediaTek and Sony.
-In 2018, the company's N7+ node became the first commercial node to be made with EUV lithography, as well its N7 node being the first sub-10 nm node to enter volume production.
-TSMC was the first Taiwanese company to be listed on the New York Stock Exchange, under the trade name "TSM", in October 1997.
-As of Q4 2022, TSMC is responsible for 60% of the total semiconductor market making it the biggest foundry.

-UMC, another major company in Taiwan's high-tech exports and global semiconductors, does not however, compete with TSMC on advance semiconductor processes.
-Instead it competes with the American GlobalFoundries, and others, for less advanced semiconductor processes and for silicon wafers.
-Its major customers include, MediaTek, Texas Instruments, and Realtek.
-As of Q4 2022, UMC is the 3rd biggest foundry by market share, behind Samsung, controlling 6% of the total semiconductor market.
+UMC, another major company in Taiwan's high-tech exports and global semiconductors, competes with the American GlobalFoundries, and others, for less advanced semiconductor processes and for silicon wafers.
+Other well-known international technology companies based in Taiwan include personal computer manufacturers Acer Inc. and Asus, as well as Foxconn, an electronics contract manufacturer.

-Other well-known international technology companies headquartered in Taiwan include personal computer manufacturers Acer Inc. and Asus, as well as electronics manufacturing giant Foxconn.
-Foxconn is a major smart-device manufacturer, is headquartered in New Taipei City.
-It is also listed in the Taiwan Stock Exchange under the trade name "Hon Hai".
-Most of its factories are located in East Asia, with a majority of 12 factories located in China.
-Its major customers include Apple, Microsoft, Amazon, Google, and Huawei.
+Taiwan is a major manufacturer of bicycles and their component parts and accounts for around 40% of all bikes imported to Europe.
+French newspaper Le Monde diplomatique alleged that in the past several decades, the industry has relied on exploitative migrant labor practices to boost its productivity.
+Workers recruited from poorer neighboring countries face debt bondage, passport retention, wage withholding and substandard living conditions, as well as threats and intimidation from employers.
+Taiwan is one of the few countries where labor brokers are permitted to charge high recruitment fees to migrant workers.
+Recent reporting on these practices has led to promises of reform from some manufacturers.
+In response to the allegations, the Taiwanese trade association stated that all bicycle manufacturers complied with the labor laws and proactively worked to improve working conditions.